hurbcom/challenge-bravo/README.md

 - Clone this repository.

 #### Runing
+`Notice: It's not needed to run command to install dependencies because there is a configuration to do it automatially.`

 - Run command `docker compose up` in root folder (where docker-compose.yaml file is).
 - Use the routes describred in the API Routes Implementation.